SergioCoboLopez/ELN_Sergio/docs/october_23/week_1.md

 **O** Zoom meeting logistics
 I've realized I have two meetings: my personal zoom room, and a recurring biomath session.
 I need to be careful with that in the future.

+**code** Possible fast solutions for the problem.
+Kick the system parameters from initial value to final value.